-- Historically, 80/20 has been the standard formula allocating baggage claim expenses. - 80% based on enplaned or deplaned passengers - 20% based on the number of users - In this survey, 11 airports reported 100/0 (no fixed fee portion), 7 reported 90/10, and 22 reported 80/20. - Some airports exclude low-volume carriers from the allocation of the fixed fee portion. - 6 airports allocate baggage claim costs based on bags. - 5 airports allocate baggage claim costs on other methods, such as seats, turns or space.
+- Historically, 80/20 has been the standard formula allocating baggage claim expenses. - 80% based on enplaned or deplaned passengers - 20% based on the number of users - In this survey, 15 airports reported 100/0 for passenger or bag count (no fixed fee portion), 6 reported 90/10, and 21 reported 80/20. - Some airports exclude low-volume carriers from the allocation of the fixed fee portion. - 6 out of the 15 airports above allocate baggage claim costs based on bag count. - Other methods may be used in baggage claim allocation, such as seats or turns